JuniorDugue/tVpedia/README.md

 - React Hooks, styled components and framer motion

 ### MVP

 - mobile responsive
-- ability to search for films
+- ability to search for shows
-- ability to save favorite films
+- ability to save favorite shows

 ### Stretch Goals

 - show schedule / timer / reminder of when the next tv show episode will air

 ---